MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step1-configuring-priv-domain.md

 # required metadata

 title: Step 1 Configuring the Priv domain
-description: Prepare the CORP domain with existing or new identities to be managed by Privileged Identity Manager using scripts
+description: Prepare the CORP domain with existing or new identities to be managed by Microsoft Identity Manager using scripts
 keywords:
 author: billmath
 ms.author: billmath